DimpleB0501/eva8/Session5_normalization/README.md

 # Analysis
 ![grap](images/graph.png)
+In layer and group normalization the model converges smoothly.
+For batch normalization there are jumps in test loss and test accuracy, this displays model instability.
+We have used batch normalization with L1 regularization (l1_lambda = 0.01).
 # 10 misclassified images for each of the 3 models
 ##### Network with L1 + BN
 ![batch](images/batch.png)